Aegidienkirche, Hanover: History

 In 1703–11, Sudfeld Vick designed the Baroque facade with which the steeple was decorated, and in 1826 Georg Ludwig Friedrich Laves used cast iron columns to remodel the interior of the church.
-Like the other two churches in the old town, Market Church and Church of the Holy Cross, Aegidien Church was destroyed along with most of the old town in 1943.
-The only two items in its interior that survived destruction are the brass baptismal font dating to 1490 that is now located in the Market Church, and three chandeliers that are now located in the Church of the Holy Cross.
+Like the other two churches in the old town, the Market Church and the Church of the Holy Cross, Aegidien Church was destroyed along with most of the old town in 1943.
+The only two items in its interior that survived destruction are the brass baptismal font dating to 1490 (now located in the Market Church), and three chandeliers that are now located in the Church of the Holy Cross.
 However, several Baroque epitaphs are featured on the outer walls.
 One of these shows Susanna Magdalena Oldekop, who died in 1648 as a child, with an angel.
 Also featured is a copy of the Spartan Stone, a relief of seven praying men who, according to legend, died at the Döhren Tower defending the town in 1480; the original is now kept in the Hanover Historical Museum.

 In 1959 Kurt Lehmann designed a monumental sculpture called Humility (Demut) for the interior of Aegidien Church, which became part of the Market Church parish in 1982.

 Hiroshima, a twin town of Hanover since 1983, donated the peace bell (bonshō) close to the tower in 1985.
 It is used in an annual service on Hiroshima Day (6 August).